ZotovDmitry/Wrapper_methods_in_use/README.md

 # Wrapper_methods_in_use
-I created iteration process for wrapper methods.
+I created iteration process for wrapper methods SFA.